-The database has been valued at € 10.5 million as per 31 December 2014.
+The database has been valued at € 13.8 million as per 31 December 2015.
 Valuation of this balance is important for our audit because this valuation highly depends on management judgment.
 Management judgment is affected by expected future market and economic conditions.
-Management performed an analysis to examine whether the valuation of this balance is appropriate.
+Management performed an analysis to examine whether the valuation of this balance is appropriate Also management examined if the current impairment of € 10.8 million should be maintained.

-In this analysis the value of the database was tested.
+Based on the current forecast for the upcoming years, which are further disclosed under 6.33, management has decided to reverse the impairment for an amount of $\in 2.5$ million.
 We have examined the assumptions used in the calculation of the database value based on appropriateness.
 For the audit we used a valuation-expert to evaluate the acceptability of the assumptions and the method of calculation applied by the company.
 We refer to note 6.33 in the financial statements, in which the uncertainty is explained in relation to the database.